pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

 Rob's claim: Django is the best for rapid prototyping development.

 * Django was built explicitly for rapid prototyping development.
 Out of the newsroom and into production.
 Today.
+* Django is flexible.
+* Django has an incredible community.
+Have a problem?
+Jump on IRC?
+Read the docs?